YEfeEnhos/LIME_Scores/README.md

 # LIME_Scores
-Contains a script that generates LIME scores.
+Contains a script that generates LIME scores for a fine-tuned-BERT model.